 If you shower your body with the love and attention of a good sweat session, you definitely don’t want to negate it by eating the wrong foods afterward, or not eating at all.

-Studies show that the right foods eaten post-workout can enhance the workout that you complete, while the wrong recovery program could take away from it.
+Everybody knows about pre workout, but studies show that the right foods eaten post-workout can enhance the workout that you complete, while the wrong recovery program could take away from it.

 So what are the best recovery foods?
 Here is a thorough guide that will help you make the right choices when it comes to refueling.